HoGentTIN/infra-labs/assignment/1-containers.md

 ## 1.6 Docker compose

 A container should only have a single application running inside.
 Consequently, putting an entire LAMP-stack (webserver + database) in a single container is bad practice.
-When we want to run a dynamic webapplication with a database backend on Docker, we need at least two containers: one with the database, the other with the webserver.
+When we want to run a dynamic web application with a database backend on Docker, we need at least two containers: one with the database, the other with the webserver.
 The webserver can only start if the database is already up and running.
 Environments with multiple containers and dependencies between services running on them are quite common.

 Docker Compose is a tool that was developed to help define and share multi-container applications.
 With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.

 In this part of the assignment, you will use a compose file to set up a reproducible multi-container application stack.

 In the dockerlab VM, go to `/vagrant/labs/todo-app`.
 This directory contains a Node.js demo application, a todo-list, that is also used in the [Docker Get Started guide](https://docs.docker.com/get-started/).
 The directory also contains a Dockerfile.
 Use it to build an image for the application container, named `todo-app` and start it (by now, you should know how!).
 The application uses port 3000.
-Use port forwarding so you can access the application from the physical system.
+Use port forwarding, so you can access the application from the physical system.
 Check that the application is running by opening a browser window and entering the application's URL:

 ![Demo todo application running in a container at URL https://192.168.56.20:3000/](img/1-todo-app.png)

 Also check the container and image in Portainer!

-The application is built so it can run without a database backend.
+The application is built, so it can run without a database backend.
 Check the container's log to see how it saves data!
 However, when you point it to a MySQL database server, it will use that.
 Our goal is to set up an application stack with two containers, one for the app and the other for the database.
 The data stored in the database should of course be persistent.

 Open the `docker-compose.yml` file in the directory `dockerlab/labs/todo-app` and carefully examine the contents and comments.
 This file defines two containers, `app` and `db`.
 It also contains the instructions to build the image, that you can also find in the `Dockerfile`.
 Finally, a volume is defined that will be used to make the database contents persistent.